KharalDipendra/tsumiki-reddit.js/README.md

      /* <message> can be changed out for whatever you defined message as (e.g msg, m, message etc) */ });
 ```

-### Convert post.created_utc to a normal date format:
+## Convert reddit date to a normal date format
 `<post>.created_utc` is displayed in Epoch time.
 You want to use `<post>.created_utc` over `<post.created>`. \
 While you can still use `<post>.created`, it is preferred to use the one converted to UTC to get the correct time. \
 I highly reccomend using [moment](https://www.npmjs.com/package/moment) NPM package to convert it.

-### Example converting Epoch time with moment for a Discord Bot
+## Example converting Epoch time with moment for a Discord Bot
 ```javascript
 const moment  = require("moment");
 const redditFetch = require('tsumiki-reddit.js');